|

 Children's Hospital Los Angeles welcomes inquiries related to donations

 of goods and services.
-Please contact Stephanie Eversfield at foundation@chla.usc.edu to discuss
+Please contact our foundation at foundation@chla.usc.edu

 your particular inquiry.
 Children's Hospital Los Angeles has offered